 Duke Health is actively involved in many types of clinical research because advancing health is our core mission.
 As an academic medical center, we are dedicated to developing, discovering, and using the latest health-related advances.

 Clinical Trials at Duke

-Learn more about clinical trials at Duke:
+Learn more about participating in a clinical trial.

-Duke Health and Exercise Research Trials
+Duke Health and Exercise Research Studies

 These studies focus on improving the prevention and treatment of diseases.